ychin/xcode16-clang-codegen-bug/README.md

 This is a quick test to demonstrate Xcode 16's clang compiler codegen bug.
 When using `-O2`/`-O3`, this version of clang seems to generate wrong optimized inline code, as demonstrated in this sample.

+The bug is also tested in [CI](https://github.com/ychin/xcode16-clang-codegen-bug/actions/workflows/ci.yaml).
+A failing run means the bug occurs.

 # Running

 Simply run `make test` to run the test.
 It will return cleanly if the compiler works properly.